ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ### TOST

-The smallest effect size of interest (SEOSI) we would like to detect is Cohen's d = 0.25.
+The smallest effect size of interest (SESOI) we would like to detect is Cohen's d = 0.25.
 This SESOI was chosen because:
 a) it falls within Cohen's proposed "small" effect size range
 b) according to the Chan et al. meta-analysis, if the effect exists, it should probably be larger
 c) it represents a 57% probability of superiority of one group over the other (calculated through `https://rpsychologist.com/d3/cohend/`).
-Fifty seven per cent was practically chosen aribtrarily, but it represent a just-above-chance probability.
+Fifty seven per cent was practically chosen arbitrarily, but it represent a just-above-chance probability.

 Still, we think this SESOI is quite conservative.